1 Bannisters Wharf

 Contact: Kelly McNally

-Cancellation Policy: 14 days for a refund of your total minus 5% credit card processing fees.
+Cancellation Policy: 14 days before arrival for a refund of your total minus 5% credit card processing fees.

 Info At A Glance:

-BW guestrooms consist of four waterfront rooms, each with two double beds and deck overlooking the harbor.
-Our fifth room has one queen bed, a view of the famous Newport Yachting Center that extends into the South West corner of the Harbor with a deck facing inland.
+BW guestrooms consist of four waterfront rooms #1-#4, each with two double beds and deck overlooking the harbor.
+Our fifth room #5 has one queen bed, a view of the famous Newport Yachting Center that extends into the South West corner of the Harbor with a deck facing inland.
 This deck does allow access to the Marina yacht showers and shopkeeper restroom (not public use).
+The last room with a water view is our Studio #S1 with a king bed, lounge, wet bar and North West facing corner of the harbor with deck facing inland.

 We also offer 2 and 3 bedroom Studio rooms located just above the Brahmin handbag store, in a historical building here on the wharf.
 These guestrooms have a wet bar, lounge area each.
 There is no deck or water view from these rooms, but they provide a spacious home away from home for your vacation with views of the wharf and shops.

 All guest rooms have mini-coffee makers, hair dryers, private bathrooms, cable/internet, refrigerator and air conditioning/heat.
-All rooms are non smoking, please call for accessibility information.
+All rooms and property are non smoking.

 Once the home port for some of the world’s most famous yachts including Endeavour, Shamrock V, Ticonderoga, and Dennis Connor’s Stars and Stripes, Bannister’s Wharf is the most coveted deep water dock space located in the center of Newport Harbor.
 Bannister’s Wharf is a 30-slip, deep-water marina with floating docks as well as a 280 foot fixed pier.
 The marina welcomes sail and power vessels, both large and small.